PhoneIn/docs/docs/index.md

 ## Troubleshooting

-If you have any problems with your Phonein, check this page, maybe we already have a solution for it.
-If it's not there, please contact us, and we'll help you solve the issue!
+If you have any problems with your Phonein, please check this [Troubleshooting](/troubleshooting) page, maybe we already have a solution for it.
+If it's not there, please contact us and we'll help you solve the issue!

 * [Troubleshooting](/troubleshooting)